Philippines says will defy China fishing rules, escort boats if necessary

 "In 2014, we will ... resolutely uphold and protect the state's maritime rights," the official Xinhua news agency quoted him as saying.

-The fishing rules do not outline penalties, but the requirements are similar to a 2004 law that says boats entering Chinese territory without permission can have their catch and equipment seized and face fines of up to 500,000 yuan (50,547 pounds).
+The fishing rules do not outline penalties, but the requirements are similar to a 2004 law that says boats entering Chinese territory without permission can have their catch and equipment seized and face fines of up to 500,000 yuan ($82,600).